 For both limited and unlimited work contracts, if your job ends earlier than expected or if you were fired from your job, you receive 3 months to find a job.
 Your local Ausländerbehörde can extend this 3 month duration at their discretion.
 Write to them if you require an extension.
 Additionally you can apply for a visa to find a job in Germany that can give you 6 more months.

 Will I lose my blue card if I lose my job?

-- If you change jobs, you must notify the Ausländerbehörde if there is a change of employers.
+If you change jobs, you must notify the Ausländerbehörde if there is a change of employers.

 If you are fired or laid off, you get 3 months to find a job that satisfies the requirements.

 Permanent Residence after Blue Card